Skip to main content

 Contributing to Yumi Sabe

-We welcome contributions from researchers and community members and to build on the evidence base.
+We welcome contributions from researchers and community members to build on the evidence base.

-Different sources of data on the same platform can help communities get a better picture of what the evidence currently shows and, depending on available data, how things have changed over time.
+Bringing together different sources of data on a single platform can help communities see what evidence is currently available, where gaps in data exist, and as new research is added, how things have changed over time.

 Yumi Sabe can: